 — 30 LINDEN BOULEVARD · Brooklyn“Pros: The Super is really nice and responsive.
 I loved the layout of the apartment.
 The living room was huge!
 Close to a lot of great restaurants and a gym.
 Cons: Lots of roaches and mice.
 Property owner tried to blame us for breaking our…”

-7 active housing-court litigations are on file across their buildings.
+7 active housing-court cases are on file across 30 LINDEN BLVD LLC's buildings.

-The worst-rated buildings are 30 LINDEN BOULEVARD, —, and —.
+The lowest-rated buildings in 30 LINDEN BLVD LLC's portfolio are 30 LINDEN BOULEVARD, —, and —.

 This landlord owns or manages 1 building across New York City.
 The portfolio sits below average on compliance for the city.